 You will have a great time exploring the tunnels and caves even though they aren’t meant for exploration by tourists.
 While the area seems largely deserted, there is a strong security characterized by heavy military presence.
 Gibraltar is quite a small territory and not more than 7 sq. kilometers and most of it can be explored in the foot.
 Roads here are quite steep and driving around in a taxi is always a great strain.

 As highlighted above, Gibraltar is a great destination for exploration, and the Europa point is a strategic spot as it is the meeting place for the Mediterranean and Atlantic and Africa coast can be seen from here.
 Gibraltar offers great views of Africa and you can as well visit the Upper Rock which houses a military installation as well as a nature reserve that is home to the famous Barbary Macaques monkeys.

 St Michael’s Cave is a natural, very impressive grotto that is used by local Neolithic inhabitants.
 Siege Tunnels comprises numerous tunnel systems that were used for defense during the famous Great Siege.
 You can also take a short trip to the bay for dolphin watching as the playful sea animals will definitely wow you after which you can proceed to the Gibraltar Museum.

 For waterside dining, the marina is the place to visit.
-Kosher restaurants, minimarkets and bakeries are situated all over the city where you can enjoy your favorite kosher food.
-Crime rate in Gibraltar is low as the local police force is very efficient.
+Kosher restaurants, minimarkets, and bakeries are situated all over the city where you can enjoy your favorite kosher food.
+The crime rate in Gibraltar is low as the local police force is very efficient.
 However, you should be careful at late night as cases of attacks have been reported even though they are rare.